Speculative design

-Speculative design is a design practice that is concerned with future design proposals of a critical nature.
-The term "speculative design" was popularised by Anthony Dunne and Fiona Raby as a subsidiary of critical design.
+Speculative design is a design practice concerned with future design proposals of a critical nature.
+The term was popularised by Anthony Dunne and Fiona Raby as a subsidiary of critical design.
 The aim is not to present commercially-driven design proposals but to design proposals that identify and debate crucial issues that might happen in the future.
 Speculative design is concerned with future consequences and implications of the relationship between science, technology, and humans.
 It problematizes this relation by proposing provocative future design scenarios where technology and design implications are accentuated.
-These provocative design proposals are meant to trigger the debate about future challenges.
-Speculative design proposals might seem subversive and irreverent in nature as they are meant to initiate discussions not to be market products.
+These design proposals are meant to trigger debates about the future rather than marketing products.

 Definition

 Dunne and Raby, the researchers who coined the term speculative design, describe it as:

-Therefore, speculative design is used to challenge preconceptions, raise questions and to provoke debate.
-It focuses on the future and opens the door for designers to question “how things might be?"
+Speculative design is used to challenge preconceptions, raise questions and to provoke debate.
+It opens the door for designers to imagine possible futures.

-James Auger claims Speculative design "combines informed, hypothetical extrapolations of an emerging technology’s development with a deep consideration of the cultural landscape into which it might be deployed, to speculate on future products, systems and services”.
+James Auger claims speculative design "combines informed, hypothetical extrapolations of an emerging technology’s development with a deep consideration of the cultural landscape into which it might be deployed, to speculate on future products, systems and services”.